 The FRONTLINE documentary “The Retirement Gamble” by Martin Smith documents the issues with retirement accounts.
 Overall, the documentary was ok, though anyone who’s familiar with 401(k)s will still learn much.
 The documentary was also very one sided, but this, of course is to be expected from a PBS documentary.
 The documentary interviewed very left of center politically individuals such as: Helaine Olen, Teresa Ghilarducci, and DEMOS economist Robert Hiltonsmith.
 At least the documentary didn’t discuss what these three are really known for – a government sponsored retirement plan.

-The video above is just the first part of the documentary.
 You can watch the entire program on PBS.

 The documentary brings you back to what they considered the golden age of working.
 You’d get a gold watch and a pension when you retired.
 Unfortunately, like how most remember the past, it wasn’t as good as it used to be.
 The documentary discusses how pensions were perfect, and there was nothing wrong with them.
 Except for the fact the documentary fails to mention today the remaining private and public pensions are way underfunded.
 Today pensions plans like California’s CalPERS are delusional, and still expecting 8% annual return in this low FED funds rate environment.